 How to Get a Job as a Financial Analyst

-Manisha Thakor, a chartered financial analyst and former corporate financial analyst, says the financial services industry is changing quickly, which means the days of linear career paths are largely over.
+Manisha Thakor, founder and CEO of MoneyZen Wealth Management, says the financial services industry is changing quickly, which means the days of linear career paths are largely over.
 Her biggest piece of advice for aspiring analysts is to gain work experience while studying.
-"Something as basic as offering to work with an established financial professional for five to 10 hours a month can make all the difference," she says.
+“Something as basic as offering to work with an established financial professional for five to 10 hours a month can make all the difference,” she says.
 Thakor adds that networking and building relationships in the field is also essential.
-"So remember to keep one hand in the books and one hand out shaking new ones," she says.
+“So remember to keep one hand in the books and one hand out shaking new ones.”